NVIDIA/TensorRT-Incubator/tripy/examples/nanogpt/README.md

     <!--
     Tripy: TEST: EXPECTED_STDOUT Start
     ```
     (?s).*?What is the answer to life, the universe, and everything\?
 (How can we know what's real\?
-How can|The answer to the questions that are asked of us)
+How can|The answer to the questions that are asked of us|The answer to the questions that are the most difficult)
     ```
     Tripy: TEST: EXPECTED_STDOUT End
     -->